erik/cl-froth/README.md

 Common Lisp, so expect ugliness and bad practices ahead

 # building
 Uses ASDF and quicklisp.

-With SBCL, you can `(load "make")` or run `./make.lisp`, with other Lisps, you're on your own.
+To build an executable using SBCL, run `make`.
+This requires buildapp to run.
+Without buildapp, you can try doing `(load "make")` or running `./make.lisp`.
+This is also currently SBCL only, but will eventually include some other Lisps as well.

 # license
 I don't know, how about Microsoft Public License?